View Our Brochure

 The Training in Urban Medicine and Public Health program seeks UW medical students who are committed to providing health care for urban populations and to reducing health disparities.

 The program integrates clinical medicine and community and public health in a combined third- and fourth-year curriculum.
 The program combines Milwaukee-based third-year primary care, obstetrics and gynecology, internal medicine rotations, the fourth-year preceptorship and electives with community and public health experiences.

 Training in Urban Medicine and Public Health, like the Wisconsin Academy for Rural Medicine (WARM), is a program within the school, designed to address health needs in Wisconsin and beyond.
 Both programs embody the Wisconsin Idea for the 21st century - to share and apply advances in knowledge for the common good in collaboration with the state, its constituents and communities and its partners around the world.

 TRIUMPH, established in 2008, is led and coordinated by an enthusiastic team of UW School of Medicine and Public Health faculty and staff located in Madison and Milwaukee.
-The program is an important component of our transformation into a school of medicine and public health.
+The program is an important component of our integration as a school of medicine and public health.

-The UW School of Medicine and Public Health also works with the University of Wisconsin System and community partners to develop a Rural and Urban Scholars in Community Health (RUSCH) undergraduate pipeline program to recruit and prepare motivated students who wish to serve rural and urban communities.
+The UW School of Medicine and Public Health also works with the University of Wisconsin System and community partners to implement a Rural and Urban Scholars in Community Health (RUSCH) pipeline program to recruit and prepare motivated undergraduate students who wish to serve rural and urban communities.